crate/cloud-reference/docs/overview.rst

 .. image:: _assets/img/projects.png

-The projects are selected by region, so to see projects deployed in other regions than the default, use the dropdown menu at the top left.
+The projects are selected by region.
+By default, the region dropdown menu is set to 'All'.
+To see projects deployed in specific regions, select that region from the menu.
 You can also create a new project for the organization in the selected region by clicking the *Create project* button in the top right.

 The cog icon next to each project takes you to the Project Settings page, in the menu simply called Settings, as :ref:`described further below